fracpete/sizeofag/README.md

 -javaagent:/path/to/sizeofag-1.0.4.jar
 ```

-If your path contains spaces, then the whole parameter must be enclose in double quotes:
+If your path contains spaces, then the whole parameter must be enclosed in double quotes:

 ```bash
 "-javaagent:/path/with some spaces/sizeofag-1.0.4.jar"